There's no substitute for sensible driving, but cars themselves are increasingly helping drivers stay safe on the road.

 You still can't buy a self-driving car, although prototypes exist.
 You can, however, benefit now from adding advanced safety features.

-See how well your current vehicle measures up with the Liberty Mutual car safety score.
+See how well your current vehicle measures up with the Liberty Mutual car safety scorecard.

 TELL US WHAT YOU THINK